-The monitor features a blue light shift mode.
+Sceptre C275W-1920RN monitor features a blue light shift mode.
 It has multi-ports which include HDMI and VGA ports.
 This provides diversity and different preferences.
 The monitor also has a tilting feature that minimizes glare and clarifies images to your liking.
 The monitor weighs about 7.5 pounds without stand and 8.59 pounds withstand.
 The tilting feature minimizes glare and clarifies images according to your liking.
 It’s the best 27″ curved gaming monitor.

-The design in a thin bezel edge-less monitors that shows images edge to edge.
-The monitor is curved enough to be good but not to get glare from the other lights.
+The design in a thin bezel edge-less monitors that show images edge to edge.
+The Sceptre C275W-1920RN monitor is curved enough to be good but not to get glare from the other lights.
 It has good picture quality and audio speakers.
 The curvature gives you an immersive effect.
 Your eyes don’t have to sweep from one corner to the other.